American Radiator Building: Lower stories

-Originally, the basement had low-arched spaces that served as showrooms for furnaces and boilers.
+Originally, the basement had low-arched spaces, which served as showrooms for furnaces and boilers.
 The foundation consists of piers extending 8 to 22 ft below the basement floor; the deepest foundation pier is about 40 ft below street level.
 The basement includes a 73-seat screening room, which was created when the Bryant Park Hotel was constructed within the building in the late 1990s and early 2000s.
-The screening room was dug 45 ft deep into the bedrock, Because of the high water table of the area, the excavation of the screening room entailed installing several pumps and drainage systems.
+The screening room was dug 45 ft deep into the bedrock.
+Because of the high water table of the area, the excavation of the screening room entailed installing several pumps and drainage systems.

 As designed, the American Radiator Building's main entrance led to a vestibule, which in turn led to a corridor, an elevator lobby with three elevators on the left (east) wall, and a central staircase.
 The vestibule had heavy glass and bronze doors leading to the lobby.
 The lobby was clad in Monte Cenrato marble panels from South America.
 The wall panels were encircled with brass moldings, while the marble on the floor was surrounded with brass trips.
 The cornice was decorated with antique-looking ornamental plaster.

 Leading off either wall of the corridor were showrooms.
 Stairs led up from the west showroom to several intermediate display levels, while stairs led down from the east showroom to display level A1.
 This arrangement, according to Hood, was intended to give "more space in each store without sensibly leaving a general main level".
 Due to the layout, only the eastern showroom had a mezzanine above it.
 Bent girders were installed to support the different levels of showrooms, and the structural steel around the elevators were made of thin single-webs.
 Showrooms were also placed in the ground floor of the annex.
 When the main building was converted to a hotel in 2001, the lower stories were reconfigured and a restaurant space was created on the ground floor.
 In addition, two bars, a few shops, and a gym were created within the lower stories, including one bar in the basement.
 The annex's ground-floor showroom became part of the Katharine Gibbs School.